MicrosoftDocs/win32/desktop-src/cossdk/registering-an-event-class.md

 ---
-Description: 'So that subscribers can find an event class and subscribe to it, event classes must be registered in the COM+ catalog.' ms.assetid: 'b9d59b9d-52ba-4c71-9226-9cb5b93ec3d4'
+Description: So that subscribers can find an event class and subscribe to it, event classes must be registered in the COM+ catalog. ms.assetid: b9d59b9d-52ba-4c71-9226-9cb5b93ec3d4
-title: Registering an Event Class
+title: Registering an Event Class ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Registering an Event Class